Santiagueño Quechua: Syntax

 The verb of movement "to go" has been extensively studied and compared to other dialects of Quechua.
 It was found that while in other dialects, this verb is used to represent physical movement, in Santiagueño Quechua, it represents a future action.
 This can be compared to the modern Spanish phrase "ir a" which means "to go" + infinitive in Santiagueño Quechua.

 Pasado no experimentado

 It has been discovered that a new category of verb exists in this Quechua language: Pasado no experimentado, which adds a certain suffix to words to represent information that has been related to someone from another person.
 Usually, the suffix that corresponds to this is -ra.
 Ex: "niara".

 Phonology

-There are five vowel phonemes primarily used in this language: /a, i, u/.
+There are three vowel phonemes primarily used in this language: /a, i, u/.
 In addition, as with other Quechuan languages, /a/, /i/ and /u/ possess [ɑ], [e ~ ɛ] and [o ~ ɔ] as allophones in the vicinity of the consonant phoneme /q/.
 As opposed to other dialects of this language, which use the phoneme /ʎ/, Saniagueño Quechua possesses /ʒ ~ ʑ/, similar to the Argentinian Spanish pronunciation of /ʎ ~ ʝ/ as [ʒ ~ ʑ].